MAMBO-Habitat/metadata/README.md

-_Archived 20th Feb - the data needs to be deposited in Zenodo_

 # metadata

 This repository holds metadata about data and digital assets used in the MAMBO Habitat shrub project.
 The data is all made available under a Creative Commons Attribution 4.0 license.

 ## Data in cloud storage

 We provide a world-readable s3 bucket kindly hosted by JASMIN / SFTC for the duration of the project.
+The data will be deposited in Zenodo at the end of the project August 2026_

 You can connect to this bucket using standard open source geospatial libraries and tools, from the commandline, or view the data on the web.